Teacher Education (B.Ed.)

 Before applying, choose in which division you want to teach:

-There is a great need for French immersion teachers in Ontario and across Canada.
-This cohort allows you to expand your passion for language learning across the curriculum and enhance your linguistic and cultural proficiency in novel and experiential ways.
+There is a great need for French as a second language (FSL) teachers in Ontario and across Canada.
+This specialized program allows you to expand your passion for language learning across the curriculum and enhance your linguistic and cultural proficiency in novel and experiential ways.
 A unique feature is that students will graduate with Part 1 of the FSL Additional Qualification.

 If you wish to teach in French-language schools in Ontario, please explore our Formation à l'enseignement programs.

 The uOttawa Faculty of Education and the Ontario College of Teachers (OCT)